wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- File attach type and size labels can be changed.

 = 2.9.8.3 =
 - (14 Feb 2011) - Improvement: javascript is only loaded on pages when it is conditionally needed.
 - Fixed 2 label alignment problems with some themes.